intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

     date: December 2022
     seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   GOS:
     title: "Tune In.
 Turn On.
 Cut Back.
-Finding the optimal streaming ‘default’ mode to increase energy efficiency, shift consumer expectations, and safeguard choice"
+Finding the optimal streaming 'default' mode to increase energy efficiency, shift consumer expectations, and safeguard choice"
     author:
      - ins: Greening of Streaming
     date: December 2022